Lincolnshire Senior Cup: Extended competition (2013–2015)

 At the beginning of the 2013–14 campaign, the changed to being played by Lincolnshire's top five sides, Scunthorpe United, Grimsby Town, Lincoln City, Gainsborough Trinity and Boston United.
 Boston and Gainsborough would compete for a place in the semi-final while the other three sides would automatically be entered with the winner of that match.
 However the final despite always being a traditional pre-season event was now moved to October, with the semi-finals taking part in early August.
 The switch in date for the final meant that the sides began fielding a mixed team of youth and first team players as not to interrupt their domestic campaigns.

-Further extended competition (2015–)
+Further extended competition (2015–present)

 At a meeting of member clubs in April 2015, it was agreed that the format for the competition would be extended to enable ten of the county's most senior clubs to play in a revised structure.
 Professional sides Grimsby Town, Lincoln City and Scunthorpe United have since begun to field their youth teams in the tournament which has seen the Non-League teams begin to dominate the finals.